 The default Ethernet configuration should work for most users.
-Simply connect the 8743-CL controller to your Ethernet router, install and run the Picomotor application software that came with the product.
-After a few seconds, mostly depending on network TCP/IP negotiation with router and/or computer (e.g., Peer-to-Peer), the software should automatically 'discover' the controller on the network and Picomotor control may begin.
+Simply connect the 8742 controller to your Ethernet router, install and run the Picomotor application software that came with the product.
+After a few seconds, mostly depending on network TCP/IP negotiation with router and/or computer, the software should automatically 'discover' the controller on the network and Picomotor control may begin.
+Be aware the computer will not be able to discover the controller if the network does not have a DHCP server (included in most routers) because the 8742 does not support auto-negotiation of IP addresses.
+If the network lacks a DHCP server, the 8742 must be configured for static IP addressing.

 This controller supports the following network protocols: IP, TCP, UDP, ICMP, DHCP, PPP, ARP.
 Additionally, Sockets interfacing is supported.
-Note that the 8743-CL server can handle up to 4 sockets.
+Note that the 8742 server can handle up to 4 sockets.

-The 8743-CL provides various commands to help setup and tailor Ethernet communication to most needs.
+The 8742 provides various commands to help setup and tailor Ethernet communication to most needs.
 (See below)